zchee/kubernetes-docs/docs/user-guide/kubectl/kubectl_get.md

-      --logtostderr                      log to standard error instead of files --match-server-version             Require server version to match client version -n, --namespace string                 If present, the namespace scope for this CLI request --password string                  Password for basic authentication to the API server --request-timeout string           The length of time to wait before giving up on a single server request.
+      --logtostderr                      log to standard error instead of files --match-server-version             Require server version to match client version -n, --namespace string                 If present, the namespace scope for this CLI request --request-timeout string           The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
   -s, --server string                    The address and port of the Kubernetes API server
-      --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) --token string                     Bearer token for authentication to the API server --user string                      The name of the kubeconfig user to use --username string                  Username for basic authentication to the API server -v, --v Level                          log level for V logs --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
+      --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) --token string                     Bearer token for authentication to the API server --user string                      The name of the kubeconfig user to use -v, --v Level                          log level for V logs --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```